Assistant Head (Admissions), Mrs Sally Petrie gives tips on how to impress at your 11+ interview:

 - Enjoy!
 How often in life do you get the chance to talk about yourself for 10 minutes?
 Take advantage!

-Grown-ups should know what they are doing – but here are five top tips!
+Grown-ups should know what they are doing – but here are some top tips!

 - Pretty much all of the above.
 Particularly the biscuits!